Kingdom Hearts – released on Playstation 2 in 2002, developed by Square Enix

 Despite using a heavy amount of fan service from some of the most iconic cartoons and games of all time, Kingdom Hearts’ main characters are unique creations, amalgamating the heroes and villains of Square and Disney’s worlds.

-Playing a character called Sora, the game commences in a halcyon desert island setting, where our hero exists blissfully with older brother like figure called Riku and their mutual female friend kiri, living out fantasies of daring adventures and battles that the player fights using wooden weapons and toys.
+Playing a character called Sora, the game commences in a halcyon desert island setting.
+Here our hero exists in a blissful environment with an older brother-like figure called Riku and their mutual female friend kiri, living out fantasies of daring adventures and battles enacted using wooden weapons and toys that the player learns the game’s fighting mechanics from.

 From this moment on, the game dispenses of your trusty wooden sword, with Sora granted a mystical, seemingly impractical giant key as a weapon to battle against dragons and Captain Hook while facing themes of betrayal, the value of life and whether Donald Duck can be a passable hand to hand combatant.